 3. Expulsion and loss of I-20 status if the disruptive behavior is found to be continuing

-CTU declares that it will not tolerate any sexual harassment by any instructor or student on another person.
+CTSB declares that it will not tolerate any sexual harassment by any faculty, student or staff on another person.
 Alleged victims may file a written complaint to the Administrative office.
-Within two weeks of receipt of the complaint, CTU shall give a written response to the complainant as the progress of the case.
-If any instructor or student is formally accused by an alleged victim CTU may hold an administrative hearing after giving notice due to the accused.
-CTU may take a range of actions to deal with the offender above and beyond the civil/criminal penalties the offender is liable for:
+Within two weeks of receipt of the complaint, CTSB shall give a written response to the complainant as the progress of the case.
+If any instructor or student is formally accused by an alleged victim CTSB may hold an administrative hearing after giving notice due to the accused.
+CTSB may take a range of actions to deal with the offender above and beyond the civil/criminal penalties the offender is liable for:

 1. Verbal or written reprimand

 2. Suspension for a period from the University

 3. Dismissal from the University